thoth-tech/documentation/docs/Courseflow/Projects/CourseFlow Login and Registration Page Development Report/CourseFlow Login and Registration Page Development Report.md

 ### Google Firebase

-Eventually we decide that Googles Firebase would be the best viable option based on the the resources we had and the timeframe provided.
+Eventually we decide that Googles Firebase would be the best viable option based on the resources we had and the timeframe provided.
 Firebase is a comprehensive and accessible platform and is mostly used for developing web applications.
 It allows for the deployment and management for web applications more efficiently and effectively as they carry most of the technical weight in terms of